Robustly Self-Ordered Graphs: Constructions and Applications to Property Testing: The Edge-Colored Variant

 which equals $\gamma/k$.
 However, in general, $\mu'$ needs not satisfy the foregoing condition.
-Nevertheless, if $\mu'$ splits some gadget or maps some gadget in a manner that is inconsistent with the vertices of $V$ connected by it, then this gadget contributes at least one unit to the difference between $G'$ and $\mu'(G')$, whereas the number of non-fixed-point vertices in this gadget is at most~$k$.
+Nevertheless, if $\mu'$ splits some gadget or maps some gadget in a manner that is inconsistent with the vertices of $V$ connected by it, then this gadget contributes at least one unit to the difference between~$G'$ and $\mu'(G')$, whereas the number of non-fixed-point vertices in this gadget is at most~$k$.
 Lastly, if $\mu'$ maps vertices of a gadget to other vertices in the same gadget, then we get a contribution of at least one unit due to the asymmetry of the gadget.
-The foregoing is made rigorous in the proof of the following theorem.
+The foregoing argument is made rigorous in the proof of the following theorem.

-\BT{\em(from edge-colored robustness to standard robustness):} For constant $d\geq3$ and $c$, suppose that the multi-graph $G=(V,E)$ coupled with $\chi\!:\!E\!\to\![c]$ is eligible and $\gamma$-robustly self-ordered.
-Then, the graph $G'=(V',E')$ resulting from Construction~\ref{colored2standard:ct} is $(\gamma/3k)$-robustly self-ordered, where $k=k(d,c)$ is the number of vertices in a gadget {\rm(as determined above)}. \ET
+\BT[From edge-colored robustness to standard robustness] For constant $d\geq3$ and $c\in\N$, suppose that the multi-graph $G=(V,E)$ coupled with $\chi\!:\!E\!\to\![c]$ is eligible and $\gamma$-robustly self-ordered.
+Then, the graph $G'=(V',E')$ resulting from Construction~\ref{colored2standard:ct} is $(\gamma/3k)$-robustly self-ordered, where $k=k(d,c)>d$ is the number of vertices in a gadget {\rm(as determined above)} and $\gamma\leq1$. \ET

 \BPF As a warm-up, let us verify that $G'$ is asymmetric.
-We first observe that the vertices of $G$ are uniquely identified (in $G'$), since they are the only vertices that are incident at copies of the gadget that replaces the self-loops. \footnote{Note that this gadget cannot appear as part of any other gadget, since all gadgets have the same number of vertices.} Hence, any automorphism of $G'$ must map $V$ to $V$.
-Consequently, for any $i$, such an automorphism $\mu'$ must map each copy of $G_i$ to a copy of $G_i$, which induces a unique coloring of the edges of $G$.
-By the ``colored asymmetry'' of $G$, this implies that $\mu'$ maps each $v\in V$ to itself, and consequently each copy of $G_i$ must be mapped (by $\mu'$) to itself.
+We first observe that the vertices of~$G$ are uniquely identified (in $G'$), since they are the only vertices that are incident at copies of the gadget that replaces the self-loops. \footnote{Indeed, a vertex of $G'$ is in $V$ if and only if omitting it from $G'$ yields several connected components such that (at least) one of them is a copy of the gadget that replaces the self-loops (with the designated edge missing).} Hence, any automorphism of $G'$ must map $V$ to $V$.
+Consequently, for any $i$, such an automorphism $\mu'$ must map each copy of $G_i$ to a copy of $G_i$, which means that when permuting $V$ according to $\mu'$ the edges of~$G$ as well as their colors are preserved.
+By the ``colored asymmetry'' of~$G$, this implies that $\mu'$ maps each $v\in V$ to itself, and consequently each copy of $G_i$ must be mapped (by $\mu'$) to itself.
 Finally, using the asymmetry of the $G_i$'s, it follows that each vertex of each copy of $G_i$ is mapped to itself.
+Hence, $\mu'$ must be the identity permutation.